CakeRemix/Order-management-system/README.md

 ---

 ## License
-This project is submitted for academic evaluation under the Classic Control Engineering course.
+This project is submitted for academic evaluation under the Software Engineering course.
 Do not reuse without permission.